Preparing for Your Counseling Session

 There are three types of reverse mortgages shown in the chart below.

+Proprietary reverse mortgage can be used for any purpose and may be suitable for borrowers with high cost home Payment Plan Options.
 There are several types of HECM loan plans available, including monthly and annually adjusting interest rate loans as well as fixed interest rate loans.
 Borrowers can decide to take a line of credit with flexible draw down options, a term loan with fixed monthly payments for a specified number of years, or a tenure plan with guaranteed payments for life or a combination of these options.

 Choosing a Reverse Mortgage to Meet your Needs